Make these healthy millet crepes for your breakfast. These are easy, quick, and delicious. Also, these millet crepes are gluten-free.

 - High in phenolic content

-Absolutely yes.
-If you are aiming to have a healthy body and mind, you must include these millets in your daily diet.
+Absolutely.
+If you want a healthy body and mind, you must include these millets in your daily diet.

 Is millet gluten-free?

 Yes, millets are gluten-free.
-Gluten is a plant protein found in wheat, rye, barley that acts as a glue in binding the flour by increasing the elasticity.
-It also gives a chewy texture to the food.
-But many people are allergic to this gluten as it causes or increases celiac disease (gluten intolerance).
-However, these ancient whole grains are free from this gluten.
+Gluten is a plant protein found in wheat, rye, and barley that binds the flour by increasing its elasticity.
+It also gives the food a chewy texture.
+However, many people are allergic to gluten, as it causes or increases celiac disease (gluten intolerance).
+However, these ancient whole grains are accessible from this gluten.

 Read my instant ragi idli recipe.

 However, this millet crepe is an instant breakfast item.
-This takes no time to make if you have kept batter ready overnight.
-So if you are planning to make this for kids tiffin box, prepare batter from the night and refrigerate.
-This will save 30 minutes of time approximately in the busy morning hours.
+It takes no time to make sure you have the batter ready overnight.
+So, if you plan to make this for a kid's tiffin box, prepare batter from the night and refrigerate.
+This will save approximately 30 minutes in the busy morning hours.

 Otherwise, it will take 30 minutes more.
-This is because we are adding semolina or sooji.
-And it requires some time to soak up water and get fluffy.
+This is because we are adding semolina or sooji, which requires some time to soak up water and get fluffy.

 Instructions:

-To make this savory crepe healthy add some sauteed veggies to the batter.
-I have added carrots, peas, beans, onion to this.
+To make this savory crepe healthy, add sauteed veggies to the batter.
+I have added carrots, peas, beans, and onion.
 Grate the veggies and saute them before adding them to the batter.

-In a mixing bowl add ragi flour or ground millet, semolina, curd, salt, and mix well.
+Add ragi flour or ground millet, semolina, curd, and salt, and mix well in a mixing bowl.
 Add water to make a batter of this.
-Add sauteed veggies to the batter and keep it aside for 15 minutes.
+Then add sauteed veggies to the batter and keep it aside for 15 minutes.

-Millet crepes or ragi crepe or adai is ready.
+Millet crepes, ragi crepes, or adai is ready.
 Serve hot with any chutney of your choice.

 Recipe Card for Savory Millet Crepes or Ragi Crepes